 Petitioner's witness Rice presented the projected impact on retail rates and charges of the proposed TDSIC Plan.
 Attachment MAR-4 summarizes the estimated year-over-year impact that the costs associated with the 2024 - 2028 TDSIC Plan will have on customer rates, by rate schedule, over the life of the TDSIC Plan.
 In order to align the customer impacts to the TDSIC Plan investments, Mr. Rice stated these impacts exclude the EADIT Credits to be reflected in future TDSIC rates and charges.
 Pet.
 Ex.
 7 at 15.
+Given our findings above with regard to the rate design proposal for residential and small commercial customers, we find that Petitioner should submit updated analyses on this point consistent with recovery for residential and small commercial customers through variable per-kWh charges, rather than a fixed customer charge component.
 Based on our review of the evidence and given that no specific factors are proposed in this proceeding, we find that Petitioner provided sufficient information regarding the projected effects of the TDSIC Plan on retail rates and charges as required by Ind.
-Code § 8-1-39-9(a)(3).
+Code § 8 1 39 9(a)(3).

-iv.
+CAC Exceptions to Petitioner's Proposed Order October 12, 2023 iv.
 Determination of Pretax Return.

 Petitioner proposed to use its WACC based upon the actual capital structure at the end of each respective measurement period in the TDSIC, inclusive of the typical items included in the Company's base rate case capital structure: (1) long-term debt, (2) common equity, (3) customer deposits, (4) cost-free capital, including deferred income taxes, and (5) investment tax credits.
 Pet.
 Ex.
 6 at 6.
 The WACC would apply both to TDSIC projects that have been placed in service and also CWIP.
 Pet.
 Ex.
 6 at 5 and Attachment CMB-1, Sch.
 1, line 4 and Sch.
 4, line 17.
 The OUCC asked that this Order clarify that CEI South is to update cost recovery under its TDSIC Plan for base rate case elements such as return on equity and revenue allocation following the issuance of an order in Petitioner's upcoming general rate case, to which Petitioner agreed.
 Pet.
 Ex.
 7-R at 2.
-As noted in our discussion of the timing of this TDSIC Plan filing, we find that the TDSIC Statute authorizes CEI South to have filed its TDSIC Plan under Section 10 of the TDSIC Statute, and we are constrained to consider the plan pursuant to the provisions and requirements of the TDSIC Statute.
-We note the OUCC's concerns and we encourage utilities to consider the timing of TDSIC Plan filings in light of the considerations and mandates included within Ind.
-Code §§8-1-2-0.5 and 8-1-2-0.6do not adopt the OUCC's view that CEI South should delay its TDSIC Plan filing until after base rates are established in that case and we instead find that CEI South can accomplish the update for base rate case elements via a compliance filing as Mr. Rice outlined in his rebuttal testimony.
+As noted in our discussion of the timing of this TDSIC Plan filing, we do not adopt the OUCC's view that CEI South should delay its TDSIC Plan filing until after base rates are established in that case and we instead find that CEI South can accomplish the update for base rate case elements via a compliance filing as Mr. Rice outlined in his rebuttal testimony.